adi-bal/adi-bal/README.md

 ### Hi there!
 ##### Welcome to my github profile!
-It might seem a bit empty now, but i'll be working on filling it up soon 😄!

-# Langages I know
-C++, python, java, javascript

-# What I'm learning 🌱
-Back - end engineering, data science, Machine Learning
+I am currently working on a bunch of projects in electronics and computing, and will populate the rest of my gihub very soom!

 <!--